Understanding Closing Costs For Rental Properties In Kentucky: A Real Estate Guide

 Preparing for Settlement: Final Steps Before Owning a KY Rental Property

-While renting a house in Kentucky, you may have to pay for things like title insurance, an assessment, an attorney, and recording fees.
+While renting a house in Kentucky, you may have to pay for title insurance, an assessment, an attorney, and recording fees.
 There may also be transfer taxes that buyers need to know about.
 They should also know about any costs that have already been paid, like property taxes or renters’ insurance, that will still need to be paid at closing.

 Can I Claim Closing Costs on Rental Property?